How to Apply for a Mortgage Loan

 Once you decide to apply for a home loan, avoid any activity that may derail the process.
 Ask your lender for guidance before making big financial decisions or changing bank and investment accounts.

-New loans: It’s wise to delay applying for new loans while you’re in the process of buying a home.
+It’s wise to delay applying for new loans while you’re in the process of buying a home.
 Lenders evaluate your loan application assuming they know how much you owe and what monthly payments you’re responsible for.
 A new loan changes your finances, so lenders need to reevaluate everything.
 Wait until after closing to buy that car or get a new credit card.

-Unexplained deposits: Be careful about moving money between accounts.
+Be careful about moving money between accounts.
 Lenders will ask for copies of bank statements and other financial statements.
 If there’s a significant deposit into your account, you’ll need to explain where the money came from.
 Lenders want to ensure that, for example, you didn’t take on debt that they’re not aware of.
 Even if you’re moving cash among your own accounts, you need to provide an account history of every account involved.

-Changing jobs: Sometimes you need to change positions, and life changes (like relocation) may coincide with new employment.
+Sometimes you need to change positions, and life changes (like relocation) may coincide with new employment.
 Life is easier for everybody if you wait until your loan closes before changing jobs, but if that’s not possible, discuss the situation with your lender.

 Working with several lenders is wise.
 Doing so allows you to compare offers and get the best deal possible.
 At the same time, you learn about mortgage loans while evaluating the pros and cons of each proposal.